klamma/ar-for-eu-book/_chapters/chapters/modeling.md

   This dropdown menu shows all textures which are referenced in the .blend-file.
   Select the *dice_colour* texture that you created.
   The editor will now show the image and an overlay of the UV-unwrapped cube.
-  Next, go to the top menu of the Image Editor and select *Image > Save as...*.
+  Next, go to the top menu of the Image Editor and select "Image > Save as...".
   Save the image somewhere on your hard drive, ideally in the same folder as the .blend-file.
 <figure>
     <img src="{{pathToRoot}}/assets/figures/modeling/TexturePaintingExercise/8SaveImage.png" style="align:left; width: 60%; height: 60%; border: 15px solid;